 The longest trail is the Summit Trail, a rewarding but challenging 12km walk to the summit.
 If that sounds too long, there are plenty of shorter walks that lead to spectacular gorges, lookouts, water pools and the aboriginal rock art.

-Walk trails are well marked but if anyone else has my sense of direction, it’s not hard getting off trail.
+The Mount Augustus walk trails are well marked but if anyone else has my sense of direction, it’s not hard getting off the trail.
 If you do intend to hike in the area, I strongly recommend a detailed map of the national park.
 This can be purchased here from the Map and Chart shop for a small cost before you go.

-Among the alluvial plains and arid shrubland, the Mount Augustus Tourist Park provides a little oasis with palm trees and green grass.
+Among the alluvial plains and arid shrubland, the Mount Augustus Outback Tourist Park provides a little oasis with palm trees and green grass.

 The tourist park offers friendly accommodation, including basic units, powered and unpowered sites for caravans and tents.
 There’s a covered camp kitchen, old but clean ablution blocks as well a shop with basic necessities and most importantly fuel.

 The caravan park is dog-friendly but remember that no pets are allowed inside the national park.

-Mount Augustus tourist park is also host to Australia’s biggest barbeque which takes place in September.
+Mount Augustus tourist park also host to Australia’s biggest barbeque which takes place in September.

-The two main ways of getting to Mount Augustus are from Carnarvon via Gascoyne Junction (430km) or from Meekatharra (360km) but it can be accessed from several alternatives routes as well.
+The two main ways of getting to Mount Augustus Australia are from Carnarvon via Gascoyne Junction (430km) or from Meekatharra (360km).

 Currently all roads to Mount Augustus are gravel.
 These are well maintained but do expect potholes, dips and riverbeds.
 The visitor brochure says that Mount Augustus is accessible with a 2WD – this really depends on the vehicle and what you want to put it through.

-We took the road from Mullewa along the Landor Mt Augustus Road on the way there and along the the Towera Lyons Road on the way out to Exmouth with a stop at Emu Creek Station.
+We took the road from Mullewa along the Landor Mt Augustus Road on the way there and along the Towera Lyons Road on the way out to Exmouth with a stop at Emu Creek Station.
 We passed ten cars in our four days of driving and that was during the (busy) school holiday period.